fdformula/FiniteDifferenceFormula.jl/README.md

 # FiniteDifferenceFormula

-This Julia package provides a finite difference formula generator.
+This Julia package provides a general finite difference formula generator.
 It generates finite difference formulas for n-th order derivatives by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
 You can use it to generate new formulas in addition to